 The following signs may indicate a need to refer a student to the Counseling & Testing Center:

-Suggested Guidelines For Interaction
+Suggested Guidelines for Interaction

 Some suggested ways to recommend counseling are:

-Feel free to use, amend, or expand on any of the recommendations above.
-The most important thing is to present your concern in such a way as to enable the student to freely accept, consider, or refuse your recommendation.
+Feel free to use, amend or expand on any of the recommendations above.
+The most important thing is to present your concern in such a way as to enable the student to freely accept, consider or refuse your recommendation.
 Some people need time in order to think over the decision to seek counseling.
 A caring and gentle suggestion is usually enough.
 If a student says emphatically no, then it is important to respect and accept that decision and to perhaps leave the door open for alternative consideration.
 If a distressed student resists help and/or you are still worried, you may contact the Counseling & Testing Center to discuss your concerns and how to best assist him/her.

 However, if you consider the situation to be an emergency, call Campus Safety (269-471-3321) or dial 911.
-Do not delay getting help for the student and making sure that you are both safe.
+Do not delay getting help for the student and making sure you are both safe.

 If you are unsure about how to respond to your friend, consult with one of the professional staff at the Counseling & Testing Center.
 A counselor can help you explore how to approach your friend, assist you in identifying campus and community resources that might fit his/her needs, and provide coaching on how to make a referral.
-Counselors are available during business hours for phone or in person consultations at the CTC.
+Counselors are available during business hours for phone or in-person consultations at the CTC.
 You can call the front desk (269-471-3470) to schedule a phone consult or to arrange a meeting at the counselor’s office.

 "Professional counseling is the application of mental health, psychological or human development principles, through cognitive, affective, behavioral, or systemic interventions and strategies that address wellness, personal growth, or career development, as well as pathology" (American Counseling Association).
 Counseling is a collaborative effort between the counselor and client.
 A counselor can assist students to identify goals and potential solutions to problems which cause emotional imbalance, to improve communication and coping skills, to strengthen self-esteem, and to promote behavior change and optimal mental health.
 Together, a counselor and a student will set goals, work towards achieving them, and assess progress.
 Counseling can help students maximize their potential and make positive changes in their lives.
 Counseling may be hard work at times, but change and progress do happen.
 A counselor can provide the help and support to a student may need to master the challenges of life.
 We offer short-term individual and couples counseling.
 We also offer group counseling during the school year.